boringproxy/boringproxy.io/pages/usage.md

 The users pane allows users with administrative priviledge to add and remove users.

+---

 ## HTTP API

 There is an experimental HTTP API, that is being used internally by the web interface.
-Authentication details and routes will become documented when its API stabilises.
+Authentication details and routes will become available when its public interface stabilises.